-The multi-function jaws have been designed to allow you to remove hooks, rig split shots, or build a steel leader.
+The multi-function jaws have been designed to allow you to take out hooks, rig split shots, or build a steel leader, and even crimping.
 There are also handy holes in varying sizes to attach your hook to and pull knots tight, saving you time and ensuring you have secure knots at all times.

-The line cutter is located on the side in a convenient location, and the tungsten carbide cutters are super sharp and strong enough to cut braid line, monofilament, and fluorocarbon.
+The sharp line cutter feature is located on the side in a convenient location, and the tungsten carbide cutters are super sharp and strong enough to cut braided line, monofilament, and fluorocarbon.

 The ZACX tools are made from a rustproof aluminum that has been tested to be corrosion-resistant and impact-resistant.
 You can use them in both freshwater and saltwater – in fact, they might just be some of the best saltwater fishing pliers available right now.

-Included is a useful sheath and lanyard so you won’t lose your tools overboard.
-The size is perfect at 7.28” with 3.15” jaws, giving you enough length to maneuver and remove hooks.
+Included is a useful sheath and lanyard feature, so you won’t lose your tools overboard.
+The size is perfect at 7.28” with 3.15” jaws, giving you enough length to maneuver and release a hook.
 You can also use this tool to tie lines, split rings, remove hooks, adjust lures, and more.

 The perfect set for any fly fisherman or woman, you won’t regret adding these fishing pliers to your pack for your next trip out to the lake or river.
 The more you use them, the more uses you will find for them – you won’t know how you ever coped without them!